OverRam/ComputerDatabaseApi/README.md

 to be changed in the resources/application.properties file<br><br>
 http://localhost:28852/computer/ homepage<br>
 Endpoints<br>
-GET add adds a computer<br>
+GET: add -adds a computer<br>
-GET addList adds a list of computers<br>
+GET: addList -adds a list of computers<br>
-POST listByName returns a list of computers sorted in date order<br>
+POST: listByName -returns a list of computers sorted in date order<br>
-POST listByDate returns a list of computers sorted in date order<br>
+POST: listByDate -returns a list of computers sorted in date order<br>

 If the data is valid but the element is not found, it returns the HTTP code NOT_FOUND<br>
 If the data is incorrect, it returns the HTTP code BAD_REQUEST<br>